Superfood Salad with Quinoa

 Here are just some of the most nutrient-dense superfoods on the planet.

 - Berries.
-Berries (blueberries, cranberries, strawberries, raspberries and blackberries) are rich with antioxidants and anti-inflammatory properties helping to reduce risk of heart disease and other inflammatory health related issues.
+Berries (blueberries, cranberries, strawberries, raspberries and blackberries) are rich with antioxidants and anti-inflammatory properties.

 - Garlic.
-Garlic is rich with antioxidants and anti-inflammatory properties that may help to reduce blood pressure, lower cholesterol, boost the immune system and strengthen bones.
+Garlic is rich with antioxidants and anti-inflammatory properties.

 - Green Tea.
 Green tea is rich with powerful antioxidants and anti-inflammatory properties to strengthen your immune system and help reduce inflammation.